krobelus/rate-experiments/README.md

 a RUP check, $\overline{z}$ could be assigned, making the clause unit which would go unnoticed, because $z$ is not watched.
 To avoid such a situation, after performing a deletion instruction backwards, such a falsified watch must be set to the most recently falsified literal.
-This ensures that, during any backwards introduction, if the satisfied watch (here $x$) is being unassigned, the other watch will also be unassigned, thus restoring invariant 1.
+This ensures that, during any backwards introduction, if the satisfied watch $x$ is being unassigned, the other watch will also be unassigned, thus restoring Invariant 1.

 Existing Checkers
 -----------------